minicli/action-contributors/README.md

 You need to replace the `CONTRIB_REPOSITORY` value with the GitHub project you want to pull contributors from.

-If you'd prefer to create a pull request instead of committing the changes directly to the main branch, you can use the [create-pull-request](https://github.com/marketplace/actions/create-pull-request) action instead:
+If you'd prefer to create a pull request instead of committing the changes directly to the main branch, you can use the [create-pull-request](https://github.com/marketplace/actions/create-pull-request) action instead.
+That will require also the [actions/checkout](https://github.com/actions/checkout) GitHub action.

 ```yaml
 name: Update CONTRIBUTORS file